rlopezherrero/GFT-EDEM-MasterData/Hackathon/README.md

 	* Click on Create key, select JSON as key type and finally on Done.
 That will download a Json file with your credentials:<br/>
 	<img src="./img/CreateKey3.png" width="50%"><br/>

+* Enable pub/sub API
+	* Going to API & Services on left panel
+	* Click on Enable Apis & Services
+	* Look for Pub/Sub and enable it.

 * Open a terminal and move the json key downloaded to Crendentials folder.
 Run the following:
 ```